microsoft/TypeScript-Website/packages/create-typescript-playground-plugin/template/README.md

 or

 - Open up the TypeScript Playground
-- Go the "Options" in the sidebar
+- Go the "Plugins" in the sidebar
 - Look for "Plugins from npm"
 - Add "[name]"
 - Reload the browser